beduino-project/RIOT/examples/rust/README.md

 # Introduction

-This example shows how to write a RIOT application using Rust.
+This folder contains RIOT example applications written in Rust.

 # Status

 As Rust's libstd is too fat for our little MCUs, it is currently only possible to write Rust applications using `#![no_std]`.
-However, crates to map RIOT's API to rust are available in `sys/rust`.
+However, various crates to map RIOTs API to Rust are available.

 # Prerequisites